-1. Completion of all course work as defined on the student's Plan of Study, which is designed togeth-

-- er with the student's Graduate Faculty Advisor. - 2.
+- 1. Completion of all course work as defined on the student's Plan of Study, which is designed together with the student's Graduate Faculty Advisor. - 2.
+Successful completion of a practicum and capstone. - 3.
 A minimum grade of B- in any course.
 (Refer to the "Course Repeats" section for policies on course repeats.)
-Students must maintain an overall minimum cumulative grade point average (GPA) of 3.00. - 3.
-Filing an Application for Degree form with the Registrar's Office at the onset of the final term of study.
+Students must maintain an overall minimum cumulative grade point average (GPA) of 3.00.

+4. Filing an Application for Degree form with the Registrar's Office at the onset of the final term of study.
 The Application for Degree form is accessible from the Registrar's web page.